RWS/studio-api-docs/apiconcepts/translationmemory/setting_and_retrieving_tm_properties.md

-Setting and Retrieving TM Properties
+# Setting and Retrieving TM Properties
-==

-After creating a translation memory there are various properties that you can retrieve, set, or change such as the TM description, an expiration date, the translation unit count, etc.
+After you create a translation memory, you can retrieve and update properties such as the description, expiration date, and translation unit count.

-Add a New Class
+## Add a New Class
---

-As we are going to implement the functionality for setting and retrieving the TM properties in a separate class.
-Create a new class called ```TmProperties```.
-Next, add a function called ```GetAndSetProperties```, which takes the TM file name and path as string parameter, and which can be called as shown below:
+Implement the property logic in a separate class named `TmProperties`.
+Add a method named `GetAndSetProperties()` that takes the TM file path as a string parameter, as shown below:

 # [C#](#tab/tabid-1)
 ```cs